alexjamesa/Workflows/README.md

 	python Workflows.py TestWorkflows -n git -t workflow

-Note: All directories within *TestWorkflows* will be searched in both cases.
+All directories within *TestWorkflows* will be searched in both cases.
+The names of all matching files will then be presented as a menu.
+Select a file to print it directly into your Terminal window. 👏🏼

 ### Options
 * -n: name keywords